 1 Gardens offer more space for more people

-Getting in good shape for outdoor dining and entertainment is much more straightforward than building on extra rooms to the house!
+Getting in good shape for entertaining outdoors is much more straightforward than building on extra rooms to the house!
 It is often easier for people to mix and mingle in a garden space than indoors.
 You can of course enhance the mood in your garden by adding stylish outdoor furnishings, lighting, and maybe a fire pit for added warmth all year round.
-Of course, if the budget is large enough (and you have the space!), you can add even more attractions – a water feature, some garden art …. the options are endless.
-In the Hertfordshire garden shown in the title image, our clients wanted a terrace area where they could enjoy drinks and relax with friends and family.
+Of course, if the budget is large enough (and you have the space!), you can add even more attractions.
+A water feature, some garden art …. the options are endless.
+In the Hertfordshire garden shown above, our clients wanted a terrace area where they could enjoy drinks and relax with friends and family.

 In addition, when food is prepared and served outside, it’s easy for people to gather around and socialise with the cook – and each other – before, during and afterwards.
 Many indoor kitchens don’t lend themselves easily to this.
 A barbecue or pizza oven can cater for lots of people and different occasions.
 You can go further too, installing appliances that allow you to have a fully operational outdoor kitchen.